ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 `cat first_frame.pdb | grep " CA " | awk '{ if ( NR%15 == 0){ {printf "%4i", $2} {printf "\n"} } else {printf "%4i ", $2} }' > alpha_carbons_indices.ndx`

-## Create Gromacs-Compatible Atom-Selection File
+## Step 4: Create Gromacs-Compatible Atom-Selection File

 Gromacs has a very specific file format (the ndx file) that it uses to read in atom selections.
 Here's the general format of this file: